r2u-io/documentation/docs/guides/iframe/getting-started.md

 title: Getting started
 ---

-You can easily integrated our solution on your website using [iframe](https://developer.mozilla.org/pt-BR/docs/Web/HTML/Element/iframe) tag.
-All of you need is the informations about your `custumerId` and `sku` of your products.
+You can easily integrate our solution on your website using the [iframe](https://developer.mozilla.org/pt-BR/docs/Web/HTML/Element/iframe) tag.
+All you need are the informations about your `custumerId` and your products' `sku`.

 ## Viewer R2U